MubarakSaleem/Eye-Controller-Mouse/README.md

 👤MediaPipe: For facial landmark detection and eye tracking.

-🖱️PyAutoGUI: For simulating mouse movements and clicks.
+🖱️PyAutoGUI: For simulating mouse movements and clicks..

-Python: The core programming language for the project.
+💻Python: The core programming language for the project.

 # Installation
 Prerequisites